 - A spot that doesn’t heal after a few weeks

-- Dark streaks under nails, on palms or soles
+- Dark streaks under the nails or strange colors on the palms or soles

 If you see any of these signs, it’s time to schedule a skin check.